Thoughts and Questions

 Toto woke at the Lion’s voice and imitated the Lion’s stretch.
 He wagged his tail and began down the road into the deep darkness of the forest.
 The Lion followed the little dog while the Scarecrow helped Dorothy to her feet.
 She linked her arm on one side with Scarecrow and on the other with the Woodman and together they followed the Lion.

 The thick trees above them blotted out the daylight and the branches seemed tangled and bare under a high dark canopy.
-They began to hear sounds deep in the forest, sounds of trees echoing as they fell and crashed.
+They began to hear sounds deep in the forest, the sounds of trees echoing as they fell and crashed.
 The sounds of snarls and growls.
 Dorothy pulled her two companions closer and they began to follow the lion more closely.
 Toto stopped running ahead and walked only a step in front of the great Lion’s legs.

 “This is the land of the Kalidahs,” said the Lion in a whisper.